cxDuuuu/INFO550_FinalProject/README.md

 # Generate the Final Report

+## build Docker image
+run `make project_image` to build the Docker image

+## build the report

-`run make FinalProject.html in terminal` to generate the final html report
+run `make final_report/report.html` in terminal to generate the final html report in Docker image and synchronize it to local folder called "final_report"

-`run make install in terminal` to restore the package environment
+# Report Description
 The report include:
 - Preliminary analysis with figures
 - Univariate analysis
 - Correlation analysis to identify colinearity
 - Build logistic regression model

 # Code Description